Are You Confident of the Diagnosis?

 Characteristic findings on physical examination

-The most useful finding is a group of blisters lining up in a circle, creating a “string of pearls” configuration (
+The most useful finding is a group of blisters lining up in a circle, creating a “string of pearls” configuration (Figure 1).
+However, patients suffering from a vancomycin-induced form of LABD may resemble morbilliform eruption, erythema multiforme, Stevens-Johnson syndrome, or toxic epdiermal necrolysis clinically.
+The patient afflicted with a phenytoin-induced form of LABD may also resemble toxic epidermal necrolysis.

 Expected results of diagnostic studies

 Lesional skin biopsy of LABD characteristically exhibits a sub-epidermal blister with prominent neutrophil infiltration.
-Direct immunofluorescence microscopy performed on a peri-lesional skin biopsy typically shows a linear deposition of IgA (
+Direct immunofluorescence microscopy performed on a peri-lesional skin biopsy typically shows a linear deposition of IgA (Figure 2), sometimes also IgG (to a lesser extent), and complement component 3, along the dermal-epidermal junction.
+Indirect immunofluorescence microscopy typically detects IgA class circulation autoantibodies binding to the epidermal roof of a normal human skin substrate pre-split at the middle lamina lucida level by high salt (such as 1.0M NaCl or 20mM NaEDTA) in about 50% of patients.

 Clinical differential diagnoses: Patients with pruritic blistering diseases can also develop dermatitis herpetiformis and bullous pemphigoid.